- Activity Level: moderate

 - Registered?: other

-Mal-Shi Breed Profile
+Mal-Shi Dog Breed Information

 The Mal-Shi is a designer dog breed that is a cross between a Maltese and a Shih-Tzu.
 They are also sometimes called a Malshi, Maltzu, or Malti-zu.
 This designer breed was developed in the 1990s with the goal of creating a small, low-shedding companion breed.
 It is one of the most popular designer breeds in Australia and is becoming more and more popular in the United States and other countries.